jakubowski1005/know-your-protein-client/README.md

 ***Know your protein*** is web application that allows secondary structure analysis of proteins based on their infrared spectras.

-*This repository is responsible for client-side part of application.
+*This repository contains client-side part of application.
 Server-side part of the app is available [here](https://github.com/jakubowski1005/know-your-protein-api).*

 ## Table of content